Welcome to the

-The Standard is currently being piloted by a number of different organisations in order to be assured of its rigour and effectiveness.
+The Standard has been piloted by a number of different organisations including as council in order to be assured of its rigour and effectiveness.
 Systematic feedback is being received on each stage of the process.

 Organisations voluntarily supply evidence to independent, trained assessors as to where they are on the journey to reduce their ecological footprint.
 They are then assessed and given supportive feedback.

 You register with Assessment Services, who then allocates you an Assessor.
 An on-line self-assessment tool will help you compile the evidence needed to demonstrate your policy and that you are carrying it out.
 The Assessor evaluates this and arranges an appointment to chat to senior staff and a selection of employees, customers, suppliers and others.
 Depending on the size of your organisation, this independent assessment can take from half a day to three days.